 In an effort to get the best information about candidates, the Town will be using an assessment center process.
 An assessment center provides the opportunity for a team of assessors to view the candidates in simulated scenarios a town attorney will face.
 In addition, there is typically a writing exercise and interview.

-As part of its review of candidates, the Town Council is interested in selecting between three and five community members to serve as assessors during the June 18-19 assessment center.
+As part of its review of candidates, the Town Council appointed three community members (with two alternates) to serve as assessors during the June 18-19 assessment center.

 April 6, 2020: Town Attorney job posted